 Chess is a game that is centuries old, originating in western Europe in the 1400s.
-But it is currently played every day by thousands of people across the world.
-Chess is usually introduced to kids as another game to play.
-And while kids play lots of games - current fad and fashion, as well as local customs and backgrounds, influence which games are introduced to kids.
+But despite it’s age, it is currently played every day by thousands of people across the world.
+Current fad, or local customs often influence which games kids learn - but chess is present in almost every global culture.
+Chess is usually introduced to kids as another game to play - kids play lots of games!
+But chess’s widespread and seemingly never-ending popularity demonstrate that it ends up being so much more than that.

-But Chess isn’t like most games.
+Chess isn’t like most games.
 I’ve played lots of games - they were a staple of my childhood.
-But only Chess has captured my attention for decades and still is something I play almost daily.
+But only Chess has captured my attention for decades and still is something I play/compete daily.
 And I’m not alone!
-The following are why I feel chess is different from other games, and why it is still one of the most popular games after over 800 years since its creation:
+There are many reasons why chess is one of the most popular games after over 800 years since its creation:

-- Chess is a contest with complete information.
+Chess is a contest with complete information.
 The pieces are visible on the board - nothing hidden or left to chance.
-You don’t outplay your opponent for the entire game only to have them get lucky and roll double-sixes and escape with a win at the last minute.
+You don’t outplay your opponent for the entire game only to have them get lucky and roll double-sixes and escape with a win at the last minute (darn you backgammon!).
 This makes Chess the ultimate “fair game” - your opponent doesn’t get better cards, or better rolls.

-- There are swindles, surprises, things that happen that you don’t expect.
-At least for us mere mortals, with an incomplete ability to foresee all that is to come, there is a feeling of suspense for most of the game of "what will happen?"
+There are swindles, surprises, things that happen that you don’t expect.
+At least for us mere mortals, with an incomplete ability to foresee all that is to come, there is a feeling of suspense for most of the game for “what will happen?”
+Chess is so complicated, that no human can figure it out completely.
 There is always an unknown future that requires you to find a path to reach success.

-- Knowledge is power.
-You can study chess, and learn ways to play that can give you an advantage over others.
-A notation system devised for chess makes it possible to review games that have already been played and study the strategies and tactics the players used.
-This is possible because a notation system has been devised, and games between great players of the past have been recorded and made available for anyone to review.
+Knowledge is power.
+You can study chess, and learn ways to play that give you a distinct advantage over others.
+A notation system devised for chess makes it possible to record and review past games.
+Recorded games between the great champions of the past are available for anyone to review.
 Thousands of books on chess have been published, and cover all aspects of the game.